The Benefits of Cardamom According to Science

 People with high blood pressure can benefit from consuming cardamom.
 According to a study revealed by the Indian Journal of Biochemistry and Biophysics, cardamom contributes to a decrease in high blood pressure in patients with primary hypertension.
 What’s more, it increases fibrinolysis and improves antioxidative status.

-It’s not completely clear whey this spice has this effect on our health.
+It’s not completely clear why this spice has this effect on our health.
 However, researchers suspect that it has to do with its slight diuretic effect.
-In other words, it stimulates the elimination of liquids that the body retains, and which are a risk factor for hypertension.
+In other words, it stimulates the elimination of liquids that the body retains, which are a risk factor for hypertension.